charannanduri/CapstoneAudioSource/README.md

    - Copy your chosen file to the `CIRCUITPY` drive and rename it to **`code.py`**.
    - Copy your audio file:
      - Default firmware expects a file named **`audio.wav`** in the root of `CIRCUITPY`.
-     - Use 16-bit PCM WAV (mono or stereo) for best compatibility.
+     - Use 16-bit PCM WAV (mono) for best compatibility.
    - (Optional) If you want to use MP3 instead of WAV:
      - Copy your MP3 (for example `audio1.mp3`) to `CIRCUITPY`.
      - In `code.py`, comment out the `audio.wav` line and uncomment the `audiomp3.MP3Decoder` line.